jjuarez/about.me/README.md

 ## A little More About me

 Years ago I could be called a mountaineer, although I always carry the call of the mountain with me.
-I'm a true believer in the FOSS, DevOps avocet, and agile thinking, you could define my goal as help to make the things happen working as a team.
+I'm a true believer in the FOSS, DevOps avocate, and agile thinking, you could define my goal as help to make the things happen working as a team.

 ## Personal Achievements